mojaloop/mini-loop/README.md

   add extra nodes to the microk8s cluster or as mentioned above to modify the mojaloop configuration etc.
 - please note that the installation adds the /etc/hosts entries for the endpoints configured in the $ETC_DIR/miniloop_values.yaml file if you use different values you will likely have to adjust the /etc/hosts endpoints

+## known issues
+- Again this is only tested properly with ubuntu as specified above, there are issues with other linux distros right now such as Redhat, Fedora, Oracle Linux etc
+- *there seems* to be an issue on certain AWS instances where a number of the pods continually restart.
+This is actively being worked and I expect to identify a fix in the next week.

 ## Notable changes in mini-loop v2.0
 - re-worked all the scripts to function in any running ubuntu enviroment as described above